15 Best Lakes in Pennsylvania

-The state of Pennsylvania has such beautiful natural landscapes, from the Allegheny and Pocono mountains to the Dutch countryside, and the lakes are an important part of that memorable scenery.
-Pennsylvania has more than 2,500 lakes throughout the state primed for boating, swimming, fishing, kayaking, and relaxing shoreside to take in the abundant beauty.
+Pennsylvania has beautiful natural landscapes, from the Allegheny and Pocono mountains to the Dutch countryside, and the lakes are an important part of that memorable scenery.
+More than 2,500 lakes throughout Pennsylvania mean the state is primed for boating, swimming, fishing, kayaking, and relaxing shoreside to take in the abundant beauty.

 Plan your adventures by the water with our list of the best lakes in Pennsylvania.